 When the grass has stressful conditions to deal with, applying the more expensive potassium can prevent problems from developing or continuing.
 Pay now and don’t pay later.

-The way the fertilizer pellets are made can also affect the value and life-span of the nutrients.
-Sound too technical?
-This simple overview could save you time and trouble by applying the food less frequently.
-Follow the link to get the details: Learn About Chemical Fertilizer
+Check out another simple overview that could save you time and trouble by applying the plant food less frequently.
+Follow this link to get the details: Learn About Chemical Fertilizer.

 This question from a reader explains the exception to the three number label.

 I was given a bottle of fertilizer labeled 0.2.0.0.
 I think it's .02% N. But I have never seen this before.